-- Each surveyor must work in at least 2 local authorities in each year of fieldwork and at least 3 LAs over the three-year fieldwork period. - No surveyor should complete more than 25 per cent of the surveys issued in a local authority per year, with the exception of Highlands, Orkney, Shetland and Western Isles local authorities.
-Here the level was set at 33 per cent. - Each surveyor's allocation should contain a mixture of dwelling types approximate to the profile of the area they are working in, over each year of fieldwork. - Each surveyor's allocation should contain a balance of urban/rural properties approximate to the profile of the area they are working in, over each year of the fieldwork.

-• Each surveyor should conduct no more than a maximum number of surveys over each year of fieldwork.
+- Each surveyor must work in at least 2 local authorities in each year of fieldwork and at least 3 LAs over the three-year fieldwork period. - No surveyor should complete more than 25 per cent of the surveys issued in a local authority per year, with the exception of the local authorities Highland, Na h-Eileanan Siar, Orkney and Shetland.
+Here the level was set at 33 per cent. - Each surveyor's allocation should contain a mixture of dwelling types approximate to the profile of the area they are working in, over each year of fieldwork. - Each surveyor's allocation should contain a balance of urban/rural properties approximate to the profile of the area they are working in, over each year of the fieldwork. - Each surveyor should conduct no more than a maximum number of surveys over each year of fieldwork.
 This maximum was set as 1.5 times the average number of full surveys issued each year.